nhsengland/it-standards/infrastructure/networks.md

 - All LAN hardware should use SD-LAN technology.
 - All sites MUST have an edge firewall.
 This MUST be a centrally managed, SD-network device.
 - Site firewalls MUST NOT be individually configured.
 A single, central configuration must be used.
+- IoT devices, door controls, and consumer-grade devices (such as smart-TV's) MUST all go on at least separate VLANs and preferably on physically isolated LAN segments.
+- Network-connected devices MUST be firmware and software updatable and MUST have access ids/passwords that can be changed.

 ### Corporately provisioned Wi-Fi